 Funerals are an important ministry at St John’s and our ministers are experienced at taking large and small services.
 We welcome all families who would like to arrange a funeral here, whether they have an existing connection to St John’s or not.

 If you are reading this page because someone you love has just died, please accept our sympathies.
-We know that this is a difficult time for you and we sincerely hope that we can help you.
+We know that this is a difficult time for you and we sincerely look forward to assisting you.
 Christianity is a faith founded upon Jesus of Nazareth.
 Christians believe that God raised Jesus Christ from the dead and that all who die in Christ will be raised to life with Jesus.
 For Christians, a funeral is therefore a time of hope, as well as a time of grief.
 The Anglican funeral service is an opportunity to remember and give thanks to God for all the blessings of the person’s life.
 We pray for and support each other in grief, and lay the person’s body to rest.
-Everyone is entitled to a funeral service whether they attended church or not.

 If you would like to hold a funeral service at St John’s please contact us, either before or after speaking to a funeral director.